Dirac quantization and baryon intrinsic frequencies in hypersphere soliton model: Introduction

 \section{Introduction}

 {\arabic{section}.\arabic{equation}}

-It is well known that, in the traditional point particle picture, the masses of particles are generated via the Higgs mechanism~\cite{higgs,higgs2}, which is described in terms of the spontaneous symmetry breaking~\cite{nambu} and local gauge invariance.
-In particular, in the Standard Model~\cite{standard,standard2,standard3} which has group structure U(1)$\times$SU(2)$\times$SU(3) and unifies three interactions such as electromagnetic, weak and strong ones, the Higgs mechanism is accountable for the masses of the weak interaction gauge bosons $W^{\pm}$ and $Z^{0}$.
-However, in an extended object such as a soliton on a hypersphere $S^{3}$~\cite{man1,hong98plb}, we need to construct a different mechanism for the mass generation.
-Motivated by this, in this paper we will propose a new scheme for the baryon mass generation in the hypersphere soliton model (HSM).

-The Dirac Hamiltonian scheme has been developed~\cite{di,hong15}, to convert the second class constraints into the first class ones.
+It is well known that, the Dirac Hamiltonian scheme has been developed~\cite{di,hong15}, to convert the second class constraints into the first class ones.
 Moreover, exploiting the Dirac quantization in the first class formalism, there have been attempts to quantize the constrained systems~\cite{hong15}.
 The standard Skyrmion model~\cite{skyrme61,anw83,hong98plb,hong15} which is the constrained Hamiltonian system, has been exploited~\cite{anw83} to investigate baryon kinematics and predict its physical properties.
-In this model, the three dimensional physical space is assumed to be topologically compactified to $S^{3}$ and the spatial infinity is located on the northpole of $S^{3}$.
+In this model, the three dimensional physical space is assumed to be topologically compactified to $S^{3}$ and the spatial infinity is located on the north-pole of $S^{3}$.
 Next the intrinsic frequencies of baryons have been naively studied in the standard Skyrmion model~\cite{hong15un}.

-On the other hand, the HSM has been proposed to obtain a topological lower bound on soliton energy and a set of equations of motion via the canonical quantization in the second class formalism~\cite{man1}.
-Later the baryon physical properties, such as baryon masses, charge radii and magnetic moments, have been newly predicted using the the canonical quantization in the HSM, to suggest that a realistic hadron physics can be delineated in terms of this phenomenological soliton~\cite{hong98plb}.
+On the other hand, the hypersphere soliton model (HSM)~\cite{man1,hong98plb} has been proposed to obtain a topological lower bound on soliton energy and a set of equations of motion via the canonical quantization in the second class formalism~\cite{man1}.
+Later the baryon physical properties, such as baryon masses, charge radii and magnetic moments, have been newly predicted using the canonical quantization in the HSM, to suggest that a realistic hadron physics can be delineated in terms of this phenomenological soliton~\cite{hong98plb}.

 In 1962 Dirac proposed~\cite{di62} that the electron should be considered as a charged conducting surface and its shape and size should pulsate.
 Here the surface tension of the electron was supposed to prevent the electron from flying apart under the repulsive forces of the charge.
-Motivated by his idea, we will investigate pulsating baryons in the first class formalism in the HSM~\cite{man1,hong98plb}, to evaluate the intrinsic frequencies of the baryons, baryon masses with Weyl ordering correction (WOC) and axial coupling constant.
+Motivated by his idea, we will investigate pulsating baryons in the first class formalism in the HSM~\cite{man1,hong98plb}, to evaluate the intrinsic frequencies of the baryons, baryon masses with the Weyl ordering correction (WOC) and axial coupling constant.